joseaugustovital/uri-database-solutions/README.md

 # uri-database-solution
-Solutions for databases exercises from URI.
+POSTGRESQL Solutions for databases exercises from URI.